ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

 #### Changes

 1. The board name changed from `DISCO_L475VG_IOT01A` to `IMAGINARYBOARD`, so the board can be uniquely identified.
 1. The `detect_code` changed from `0764` to `1234`.
-The `detect_code` is a unique number that identifies the board to the Mbed OS test tools.
+The `detect_code` is a unique four-digit hexadecimal value, also called a `Platform ID`, that identifies the board to the Mbed OS test tools.
 For Mbed Enabled boards, this number is exposed through the debug interface with Mbed CLI by typing `mbedls`.
 1. The `macros_add` section changed to remove `USBHOST_OTHER` because the new board does not use USB.
 1. The `device_has_add` section was changed to remove the `ANALOGOUT`, `CAN`, and `USBDEVICE` drivers because the new board doesn't use those features.